 - Continually look for any storage nodes labeled as public.

-- Monitor all internal storage access patterns to eliminate overly permissive or exposed access that's unnecessary.
+- Monitor all internal storage access patterns to eliminate any unnecessarily overly permissive or exposed access.

 3. Network access control misconfigurations

 Overly permissive cloud network access controls are another area ripe for cloud misconfigurations.
-These access control lists are defined as policies that can be applied to cloud subscriptions or individual workloads.
+These access control lists are policies to apply to cloud subscriptions or individual workloads.
+This often comes down to unrestricted inbound and outbound Transmission Control Protocol/User Datagram Protocol ports within cloud native access controls models, such as HTTP/HTTPS, which can lead to overly exposed services and workloads.

-To mitigate this issue, security and operations teams should review all security groups and cloud firewall rule sets to ensure only the network ports, protocols and addresses needed are permitted to communicate.
+To mitigate this issue, security and operations teams should review all security groups and cloud firewall rule sets to ensure only the network ports, protocols and addresses needed can communicate.
 Rule sets should never allow access from anywhere to administrative services running on ports 22 (Secure Shell) or 3389 (Remote Desktop Protocol).

 4. Workload and image misconfigurations

 Vulnerable and misconfigured workloads and images also plague cloud tenants.
-In some cases, organizations have connected workloads to the internet accidentally or without realizing what services are exposed.
+In some cases, organizations connect workloads to the internet accidentally or without realizing what services are exposed.
 This exposure enables would-be attackers to assess these systems for vulnerabilities.
-Outdated software packages or missing patches are another common issue.
-Exposing cloud provider APIs via orchestration tools and platforms, such as Kubernetes, meanwhile, can let workloads be hijacked or modified illicitly.
+Outdated software packages or missing patches are other common issues.
+Exposing cloud service provider APIs via orchestration tools and platforms, such as Kubernetes, meanwhile, can let workloads be hijacked or modified illicitly.

 To address these common configuration issues, cloud and security engineering teams should regularly do the following:

 - Update workload images with patches and configuration hardening controls using the Center for Internet Security benchmarks and other industry best practices.
-New and updated workloads should then be started using these images.
+Start new and updated workloads using these images.

 - Scan and review all workloads for vulnerabilities.

-- Ensure cloud orchestration tools and APIs for containers and other PaaS workloads are not exposed or providing more access than necessary, particularly on the internet.
+- Ensure cloud orchestration tools and APIs for containers and other PaaS workloads are not exposed and do not provide more access than necessary, particularly on the internet.

 Guardrail tools can help companies avoid cloud misconfigurations.
-All major cloud infrastructure providers offer a variety of background security services, among them logging and behavioral monitoring, to further protect an organization's data.
+The major cloud infrastructure providers offer a variety of background security services, among them logging and behavioral monitoring, to further protect an organization's data.

 In some cases, configuring these services is as easy as turning them on.
-Amazon GuardDuty, for example, can begin monitoring cloud accounts within a short time after being enabled.
+Amazon GuardDuty, Azure Security Center and Google Cloud Security Command Center, for example, begin monitoring cloud accounts within a short time after enabled.
+Other tools, such as Microsoft Sentinel, Google Chronicle and AWS Security Hub, require some additional configuration and tuning.